 - To expose graduates to soft skills necessary for an industrial environment.

 How to Apply

-This program is offered at the beginning of every year and the advertisement will appear in Sunday Observer and Daily News during October and November of the previous year.
+This program is offered at the beginning of every year and the advertisement will appear in Sunday Observer and Daily News during October and November of the respective year.

-Every application for enrolment must be on the prescribed forms obtainable from the Academic and Publications Branch, University of Colombo on the payment of a non-refundable fee of Rs.
-500. Duly completed application forms should be returned to the Senior Assistant Registrar, Academic and Publications, University of Colombo.
+Every application for enrollment must be on the prescribed forms obtainable from department website.
+Duly completed application forms should be returned to the Senior Assistant Registrar, Academic and Publications, University of Colombo.
 Originals of certificates and transcripts should be produced before admission as required by the University of Colombo.

 Eligibility and Admission Criteria

 The minimum requirements are,